 - The final is found within MLP and is comprised of questions that must be completed within 150 consecutive minutes.
 The final cannot be opened, saved, and returned to at a later time.
-It will be opened a few days prior to the deadline. - You may use an approved scientific calculator (no cell phones), the approved formula pages, and blank scratch paper.
+It will be opened a few days prior to the deadline. - You may use an approved scientific calculator (no cell phones), the approved formula pages without any other markings, and blank scratch paper.
 No additional materials are allowed. - The final exam can either be taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
 Students are solely responsible for their own scheduling and the fees associated with using the service.
 See tab in Blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.

-Signature Assignments and Write-Up
+Challenge Problems and Signature Assignment (Write-Up)

-This course contains three related concept homework assignments, each containing 3 advanced multi-part questions.
-These assignments will cover the seven learning objectives and outcomes listed in the course objective section of your syllabus.
-These assignments will count as bonus points on a chapter exam based on the percentage score earned on each assignment.
-No more than 5 points can be earned on any given test.
+This course contains a related concept homework assignment containing advanced questions.
+This assignment will cover the seven learning objectives and outcomes listed in the course objective section of your syllabus.
+This assignment will count as bonus points on unit exams based on the percentage score earned on the assignment.
+No more than 5 points can be earned on any given exam.
 Extra credit will be applied at the end of the semester and cannot apply to the final exam.
-Completion of the homework assignments is optional, but will aid in the Write-Up process.
-These assignments will assess the following skills:
+Completion of the Challenge Problem assignment is optional, but will aid in the Write-Up process.
+The assignment will assess the following skills: